 There is another thing you need to consider before the installation of solar panels and that is repairing of roof.
-So if you think your roof is old now and you should repair or change it then don’t even think to install solar panels.
+So if you think your roof is old now and you should repair or change it, then don’t even think to install solar panels.
 We all know very well that things having no protection can get deterioration.
-It is common that whenever you keep solar panels on the roof, one thought comes in mind that is does installing solar panels damage your roof or not.
+It is common that whenever you keep solar panels on the roof, one thought comes to mind that is done to install solar panels damage your roof or not.

-Solar panels have very little access to the roof because installers install solar panel rack on the roof.
+Solar panels have very little access to the roof because installers install solar panel racks on the roof.
 So after installing the rack, they fit solar panels onto the rack.
-And when rack gets fitted on the roof, every nook ad cranny is filled with a waterproof silicone and strengthened to guarantee that even a single drop of water does not get into your house.
+And when the rack gets fitted on the roof, every nook ad cranny is filled with waterproof silicone and strengthened to guarantee that even a single drop of water does not get into your house.